Nils T Siebel

 1 Brief CV

-In 1999 I finished my Diplom degree in Mathematics at the University of Bremen (Germany) specialising in Dynamical Systems and Optimisation.
-My Diplom thesis presented an Image-based Visual Servoing controller for a 6 DOF robot.
+- 1999: Diplom degree in Mathematics at the University of Bremen (Germany) specialising in Dynamical Systems and Optimisation.
+The Diplom thesis presents an Image-based Visual Servoing controller for a 6 DOF robot.

-From 2000 to February 2003 I have carried out research on automatic People Tracking in Camera Images for multi-camera visual surveillance systems.
+- 2000 to February 2003: Research on automatic People Tracking in Camera Images for multi-camera visual surveillance systems.
 The research was done in the Computational Vision Group of the Department of Computer Science, The University of Reading (UK).
 The resulting PhD thesis, the source code of the tracking software and relevant articles are available below.

-Continuing the research in all three areas with a new focus on Learning Methods for Autonomous Robot Systems I am now working as a post-doctoral assistant in the Cognitive Systems Group of the Institute of Computer Science and Applied Mathematics in the Christian-Albrechts-University of Kiel (Germany).
+- 2003-2009: Main research focus on Learning Methods for Autonomous Robot Systems while working as a post-doctoral assistant in the Cognitive Systems Group of the Institute of Computer Science and Applied Mathematics in the Christian-Albrechts-University of Kiel (Germany).

 Below you will find information and other resources on my past and present research as well as relevant publications.
 This includes the source code of the